What are the three components of the emergency triage system?

 Prepare for the Envoy General Emergency KV Exam.
 Study with flashcards and multiple-choice questions, each coming with hints and detailed explanations.
 Get ready to ace the exam!

-Assessment involves the initial evaluation of patients to determine their medical needs.
-This is done to quickly identify the extent of each person's injury or illness.
+Assessment involves the systematic evaluation of patients' conditions to gather critical information about their medical status.
+This is often the initial step that allows responders to identify the severity of each patient's injuries or illnesses.

 Subscribe